sinch/docs/docs/conversation/conversation.md

 ---
 title: Introduction
 excerpt: >-
   The Sinch Conversation API is available globally with hosting locations in the [US] https://us.conversation.api.sinch.com and the [EU] https://eu.conversation.api.sinch.com, but is currently in closed beta and additional channels will be supported as they become popular.
-If you are interested in the early access program, contact a [Sinch representative](https://www.sinch.com/contact-us/).
+If you are interested in the early access program and are an existing customer, please contact your account manager.
+If you are a new customer, please contact a [Sinch representative](https://www.sinch.com/contact-us/).
 hidden: false
 ---